Applied Examples AIMon Labs

 Despite years of research, hallucination in large language models remains one of the most persistent and costly failure modes in production AI.
 Even the latest frontier models from OpenAI, Google, and Anthropic self-report hallucination rates approaching 20% in certain evaluation settings.

-The standard industry response has been to use a large general-purpose model — typically GPT-4o — as an AI judge to evaluate the outputs of other models.
-This works, but it’s expensive, slow (often several seconds per query), inconsistent across prompt variations, and introduces a circular dependency on the very models you’re trying to validate.
+The standard industry response has been to use a large general-purpose model, typically GPT-4o, as an LLM-as-a-judge for hallucination evaluation.
+LLM judges like GPT-4o can work, but they are expensive, slow (often several seconds per query), inconsistent across prompt variations, and introduce a circular dependency on the very models you are trying to validate.

 Our Contribution: The Full Data Pipeline